-The best books you read with your teenage daughter will be the ones you chose together based on your interests.
+The best books you read with your teenage daughter will be the ones you choose together based on your interests.
 These are some of my favorites, though

-I love them because they feature diverse characters, engaging storylines, and a lot of opportunity to chat about the themes.
+I love them because they feature diverse characters, engaging storylines, great coming-of-age stories, and a lot of opportunities to chat about the themes.

 Don’t forget to check your local library for these titles!